oscarm524/Grand_View_Teaching/DATA-448/README.md

 ## Chapter 5: Hyper-parameter Tuning

 This chapter discusses some of the standard techniques in hyper-parameter tuning.
+Choosing the right hyper-parameters when building a machine learning model is one of the biggest problems faced by data science practitioners.
+We start this chapter by defining parameters and hyper-parameters and their difference.
+Also, we discuss how hyper-parameters affect the overall process of model building.
+The following topics are covered:

+    - The need of hyper-parameter optimization